-Nordic Energy Research functions as secretariat for the Nordic Network for Net Zero Islands.
-Background In 2020, the Nordic Council of Ministers initiated a 3-year project on "Energy solutions for…
+Nordic Energy Research functions as secretariat for the Net Zero Islands Network.
+Background In 2020, the Nordic Council of Ministers initiated a 3-year project on "Energy solutions for islands and…

-Nordic Energy Research functions as secretariat for the Nordic Network for Net Zero Islands.
+Nordic Energy Research functions as secretariat for the Net Zero Islands Network.

 In 2020, the Nordic Council of Ministers initiated a 3-year project on “Energy solutions for islands and remote areas”.
-A key element in this work is a network for those working for green and resilient energy solutions for islands and remote areas: The Nordic Network for Net Zero Islands.
+A key element in this work is a network for those working for green and resilient energy solutions for islands and remote areas: The Net Zero Islands Network.
 In 2021, a first meeting was held on the Faroe Islands, where members from the Faroe Islands, Greenland, Iceland, Sweden and Denmark met.
 Most recently, the network met in Nuuk, Greenland, in October 2022 at the occasion of the Conference on Green Shipping: “The Future of Maritime Fuel”.

 The purposes of the network are to give the islands and isolated areas the opportunities to:

 - Collaborate on new analyses (impact, cost/benefit, etc.), research projects and applications

 - Ensure that analysis and research results are transferrable between the islands and that results are comparable

 - Build wider and stronger Nordic knowledge and capacity within small isolated energy systems

 - Build wider and stronger knowledge and capacity within other related themes, such as energy storage, flexibility in electrical systems, smart energy systems and collaboration with end-users